-I had the pleasure of meeting Ivan Muzychenko, a Russian emigrant, when he did tile work for us in our home.
+I enjoyed meeting Ivan Muzychenko, a Russian emigrant, when he did tile work for us in our home.
 And since “frugality” is the second name in “The Frugal Catholic,” I kept asking him questions.
 He shared how learning to budget and tithe saved his family’s finances.
-You will likewise benefit both spiritually and financially from tithing, just as Ivan has.
+Likewise, you will benefit spiritually and financially from tithing, just as Ivan has.
 Why not?
 You truly have nothing to lose.

 2. What was your first impression of America?
 Has that impression changed over the years?

-In Russia we lived a basic life.
-Coming to America we noticed how goods were readily available.
-If you wanted something you just go to the store and get it.
-People were very friendly and polite looking out for one another.
+In Russia, we lived a basic life.
+Coming to America, we noticed how goods were readily available.
+If you wanted something, you go to the store and get it.
+People were amiable and polite, looking out for one another.
 I can’t say that impression has changed.

 I grew up in a large family of 13 children.
-Now my wife of 13 years have 2 children, Jacob 12 and Hannah 9.
+My wife of 13 years and I have 2 children, Jacob, 12, and Hannah, 9.

 I am a tile contractor.
 We go to a Baptist Church.